puppetlabs/puppet-specifications/language/resource-api/README.md

     * `read_only`: values for this attribute will be returned by `get()`, but `set()` is not able to change them.
 Values for this should never be specified in a manifest.
 For example, the checksum of a file or the MAC address of a network interface.
     * `parameter`: these attributes influence how the provider behaves and cannot be read from the target system.
 For example, the target file on inifile or credentials to access an API.
 * `autorequire`, `autobefore`, `autosubscribe`, and `autonotify`: a hash mapping resource types to titles.
 The titles must either be constants, or, if the value starts with a dollar sign, a reference to the value of an attribute.
 If the specified resources exist in the catalog, Puppet will create the relationsships requested here.
 * `features`: a list of API feature names, specifying which optional parts of this spec the provider supports.
-Currently defined features: `canonicalize`, `simple_get_filter`, and `noop_handler`.
+Currently defined features: `canonicalize`, `simple_get_filter`, and `supports_noop`.
 See below for details.

 For autoloading work, this code needs to go into `lib/puppet/type/<name>.rb` in your module.